United States Capitol revolutionary war and beyond header United States Capitol

 History of the 2nd Amendment

-The concept of individuals having the right to bear arms was not created by the First Congress when they wrote the Bill of Rights.
-This was a concept that was deeply rooted in English history.
-For centuries during the middle ages and up through the 17th century, every English man was not only allowed to have a gun, but was expected to have a gun, or even required to have a gun.
+For centuries, during the middle ages and up through the 17th century, every English man was not only allowed to have a gun, but was expected to have a gun, or even required to have a gun.

 At this time, the kings of England did not have large standing armies ready to go to battle at a moments notice like we do today.
 Instead, every man in the kingdom was considered to be the king's army and it was the duty of everyone to protect the kingdom.
-If an enemy came from without, all of the men would gather their arms and go and defend the enemy.
+If an enemy came from without, all of the men would gather their arms and go and defeat the enemy.
 In addition, they would use their arms to deal with local criminals.

 History of the 2nd Amendment in colonial times

-In early American colonial times, this right was carried on by the English colonists, who needed arms to defend their property from the native Americans.
-Families were often alone on the frontier and even if there had been an army it would have taken too long for it to arrive.
-They needed to be able to defend themselves.
-Many of the early colonial constitutions included a mention of the right to bear arms for defensive purposes.
+In early American colonial times, this right was carried on by the English colonists who needed arms to defend their property from the native Americans.
+Families were often alone on the frontier and they needed to be able to defend themselves.

 2nd Amendment -